-The capacitor connected to the input must be capable of supporting the maximum input operating voltage and the maximum RMS input current required by the device.
+The capacitor connected to the input has to be capable to support the maximum input operating voltage and the maximum RMS input current required by the device.
 The input capacitor is subject to a pulsed current, the RMS value of which is dissipated over its ESR, affecting the overall system efficiency.